nilanshnet/Azure-Enterprise-IAAS-Infrastructure-as-a-Code-Automation/README.md

         -	[ ] Enforce resource deployment location
         -	[ ] Stop RDP and SSH access from internet
 2. Compute
-    1. Create and configure
+    1.Create and configure
-      -	Create new resource group or use existing
+        -	[ ] Create new resource group or use existing
-      -	Create Windows and Linux VMs from Marketplace image
+        -	[ ] Create Windows and Linux VMs from Marketplace image
-      -	Create Windows and Linux VMs from custom image
+        - [ ] Create Windows and Linux VMs from custom image
-      -	Multiple size options
+        -	[ ] Multiple size options
-      -	Option for Availability Set and Availability Zone
+        -	[ ] Option for Availability Set and Availability Zone
-      -	Dynamic number of data disks
+        -	[ ] Dynamic number of data disks
-      -	Option for public IP
+        -	[ ] Option for public IP
-      -	Option for boot diagnostic, use existing or create new storage account
+        -	[ ] Option for boot diagnostic, use existing or create new storage account
-      -	Enable OS guest diagnostic
+        -	[ ] Enable OS guest diagnostic
-      -	Option to join into Domain
+        -	[ ] Option to join into Domain
-      -	Option to do disk encryption
+        -	[ ] Option to do disk encryption
-      -	Option to attach to log analytics workspace
+        -	[ ] Option to attach to log analytics workspace
-      -	Option to install Microsoft Anti-malware protection
+        -	[ ] Option to install Microsoft Anti-malware protection
-      -	Option to initiate backup
+        -	[ ] Option to initiate backup

-   2.2	Manage
+    2.Manage
-    -	Add additional disk to the VM
+        -	[ ] Add additional disk to the VM
-    -	Do disk encryption to the VM
+        -	[ ] Do disk encryption to the VM
-    -	Attach ad hoc public IP
+        -	[ ] Attach ad hoc public IP
-    -	Attach to log analytics workspace
+        -	[ ] Attach to log analytics workspace
-   	- Configure VM Start and Stop
+        - [ ] Configure VM Start and Stop
-    -	Enable backup on existing VMs
+        -	[ ] Enable backup on existing VMs

   2.3	Security
     -	Apply resource lock on business-critical resources